eatlas/CS_AIMS_Coral-Sea-Features_Img/src/02-local/README.md

 image it doesn't need to read and subsample the whole image.
 It simply pulls the closest lower resolution version of the image to generate the preview image.
 This makes the performance faster.

+This script also creates virtual layer files that represent all the images of a given style into a single GDAL layer that can be loaded in one go into QGIS and manipulated as though it were a single moasic.

+The `01-mergePolygonStyles.py` merges the 5m and 10m GeoJSON polygon files into one shapefile per depth and region (Global, Coral-Sea).
+This needs to then by followed up with processing in QGIS using the `02-QGIS-model-smooth-polygons.model3` model to smooth and simplify the vector data.
+See section (#Processing the vector layers) for more detail.

 # Where to place downloaded images for processing
-This script reads the images from `unprocessed-data` folder.
+These scripts read the images from `unprocessed-data` folder.
+They then process them into the `big-files` folders, for images, and the `tmp` folder for the depth contours (for subsequent manual processing in QGIS).

-It treats subfolders as regions (such as `Coral-Sea` and `Global`).
-The filing of images into these regional folders is retained in the final generated folder (`data`).
+It treats subfolders as regions (such as `unprocessed-data\Coral-Sea` and `unprocessed-data\Global`).
+The filing of images into these regional folders is retained in the final generated folder (`big-files\lossless\Coral-Sea`).

 # Setup

-To run this Python script you will need GDAL installed.
+To run these Python scripts you will need GDAL installed.
 The easiest way on Windows is to install GDAL via OSGeo4W (https://www.osgeo.org/projects/osgeo4w/).
 This package allows multiple GIS tools to be installed.
 For this script you will need GDAL and Python.
 Many of the GDAL commands are written in Python and so we will run this script in the same Python